 Thanks so much for spending some time with me today.

-Enjoy the pudding chomeur and have a lovely day.
+Enjoy this rather indulgent treat, and have a lovely day.